Content

 香港公司元素01

-Hong Kong company naming rules
+Company naming rules

 The name of the registered Hong Kong company is free to choose.
 The “company name” is allowed to contain regional and industry characteristics, such as: China, Hong Kong, the United States, France, international…College, association, group, holding, industry, investment, fund… etc., The English name must end with the full name.
 (Such as: Limited, Group…)